 My time at the firm has been an unbelievable journey and I have been fortunate enough to have made some amazing friends, both in and out of the business.

 Within the business of course, my Partners have been instrumental in allowing me to push in directions that they had no real experience of.
 From rebranding to organising business awards, from penning radio adverts to organising business forums, they have always been willing to give things a go when they saw there was value to our clients.

-The hard work and loyalty of the whole MHA Carpenter Box team has also been an inspiration.
+The hard work and loyalty of the whole Carpenter Box team has also been an inspiration.
 My 14 years’ service is amateurish when compared to some who have been with the firm for well over 30 years!

 Who says accountancy isn’t exciting?

 In my time I’ve dealt with the aftermath of a fire and a minor flood, compered numerous business events, headed national groups, appeared on TV and radio, judged and presented awards, repaired toilets, chairs, desks and I.T. equipment and several thousand other things I can’t now recall!